Max Pentecost: Professional career

 In January 2015, Pentecost was named by MLB as the 10th best catching prospect in baseball.
 He underwent shoulder surgery in February 2015, and missed the entire 2015 season while rehabbing.
 Prior to the start of the 2016 minor league season, Pentecost was ranked 9th on MLB's top 10 catching prospects list.
-He opened the 2016 minor league season on the disabled list with the Lansing Lugnuts of the Class-A Midwest League.
+He opened the 2016 minor league season on the disabled list with the Lansing Lugnuts of the Single-A Midwest League.
 On May 12, Pentecost appeared in his first game in over 16 months, and hit the first home run of his professional career in a 5–0 win for the Lugnuts.
 As he was not cleared to catch, Pentecost continued to play as a designated hitter.
-After hitting .314 with seven home runs and 34 RBI the Lugnuts in 62 games, Pentecost was promoted to the Advanced-A Dunedin Blue Jays.
+After hitting .314 with seven home runs and 34 RBI the Lugnuts in 62 games, Pentecost was promoted to the High-A Dunedin Blue Jays.
 He played 12 games with Dunedin in 2016, and hit .245 with three home runs and seven RBI.
 Aside from one rehab game in the Gulf Coast League, Pentecost spent the entire 2017 season with Dunedin.
 He was limited to 72 games due to two separate disabled list stints, and hit .274 with nine home runs and 54 RBI.
 Pentecost played for the Peoria Javelinas of the Arizona Fall League (AFL) during the offseason, but he was deactivated in the last week of the AFL's season due to shoulder pain.
 The Blue Jays opted not to place him on their 40-man roster to protect him from the Rule 5 draft.

 On January 24, 2018, the Blue Jays invited Pentecost to spring training.
-He spent the 2018 season with the New Hampshire Fisher Cats of the Class AA Eastern League, hitting .253 with 10 home runs and 52 RBI in 89 games.
+He spent the 2018 season with the New Hampshire Fisher Cats of the Double-A Eastern League, hitting .253 with 10 home runs and 52 RBI in 89 games.

 On March 22, 2019, it was announced that Pentecost had left Blue Jays' spring training, and was considering retirement.
 His retirement was confirmed on April 3.